sentrionic/Signal/README.md

 The app is build using [NestJS](https://nestjs.com/) and [Vue](https://vuejs.org/).

+For a Microservice approach of the same stack check out the [microservice branch](https://github.com/sentrionic/Signal/tree/microservice).

 ## Stack

 For more information about each component take a look at their README's.